arne-s/JsTrans/README.md

 Installation
 -----------
-* Copy JsTrans in extension folder
+* Copy JsTrans in extension folder (rename if necessary)
 * Import the extension in main config: ('ext.JsTrans.*')